dmolinagarcia/74HCT6526/README.md

 # Changelog

+## Unreleased
+* Addec pdfs for all schematic and pcbs for all versions for ease of access.

 ## [0.2.0 ] - 24-Jan-2023
 * All boards.
 Removed TARUNMODE from the ControlBus
 * All boards.
 Updated for JLCPCB and PCBWAY capabilities